 Those who wish to invest in stocks and bonds but don’t have the time to research individual companies or industries often turn to two basic investment vehicles: mutual funds and exchange-traded funds, better known as ETFs.

-Mutual funds pool together money from lots of different investors to buy a collection of securities, typically stocks and/or bonds, that have a common characteristic.
+Mutual funds pool together money from lots of different investors to buy a collection of securities, typically stocks and/or bonds, which have a common characteristic.
 They might hold stocks of companies that are considered large and established, for example, or they might hold short-term U.S. bonds.
 As the individual securities that make up the collection, or portfolio, change in value from day to day, the mutual fund’s shares change in value, too.

 The price of one share of a mutual fund is called the net asset value (NAV).
 NAV is calculated by dividing the total value of all the securities in the fund’s portfolio by the total number of shares owned by all the mutual fund’s investors.
 If a fund’s total portfolio value is $1 million and it has 100,000 shares owned by investors, the NAV, or the value of each share, is $10.
 NAV is calculated once at the end of each trading day.
 (Related: Learn more about mutual funds)